Pheithar/coco_ssd_web/README.md

-# COCO SDD web application
+# COCO SSD web application

 A small web application for object recognition over image and video.